It's Too Late (Carole King song)

-"It's Too Late" is a song from American singer-songwriter Carole King's second studio album, Tapestry (1971).
+"It's Too Late" is a song from Carole King's second studio album, Tapestry (1971).
 Toni Stern wrote the lyrics and King wrote the music.
-It was released as a single in April 1971 and reached number 1 on the Billboard Hot 100 and Adult Contemporary charts.
-Sales were later gold-certified by the RIAA.
+It was released as a single in April 1971 by Ode Records and reached No. 1 on the US Billboard Hot 100 and Adult Contemporary charts.
+Sales were later platinum-certified by the Recording Industry Association of America (RIAA).
 Billboard ranked "It's Too Late" and its fellow A-side, "I Feel the Earth Move", as the No. 3 record for 1971.

 Music and lyrics

 The lyrics describe the blameless end of a loving relationship.
-Music critic Dave Marsh saw implicit feminism because the woman left the man.
+Music critic Dave Marsh saw implicit feminism because the woman leaves the man.
 Marsh also remarked on the maturity of the theme.
 Music critic Robert Christgau wrote that "if there's a truer song about breaking up than 'It's Too Late,' the world (or at least AM radio) isn't ready for it."
 Marsh described the melody as Tin Pan Alley and the arrangement as a cross between light jazz and "L.A. studio craftsmanship."
-Rolling Stone remarked that King's "warm, earnest singing" on the song brought out the song's sadness.
+Rolling Stone remarked that Carole King's "warm, earnest singing" on the song brought out the song's sadness.
 According to author James Perone, the feel of the song is enhanced by the instrumental work of Danny Kortchmar on guitar, Curtis Amy on saxophone and King on piano.
 Kortchmar and Amy each have an instrumental solo.
 Cash Box described the song as "a sensitive ballad with a strong rock under-beat."
+Record World said that it is "quality contemporary pop."

-Toni Stern told author Sheila Weller that she wrote the lyrics in a single day, after her relationship with James Taylor ended.
-The recording won a Grammy Award for Record of the Year in 1972, and the song is included in Rolling Stone's 500 Greatest Songs of All Time.
+Lyricist Toni Stern told author Sheila Weller that she wrote the lyrics in a single day, after her relationship with James Taylor ended.
+(This runs counter to multiple obituaries, including one by her husband of many years until her death, Jerry Rounds.)
+The recording won a Grammy Award for Record of the Year at the 14th Annual Grammy Awards in 1972, and the song is included in Rolling Stone's 500 Greatest Songs of All Time.
+In 2003 the song was inducted into the Grammy Hall of Fame.